WTO NEWS: 2004 NEWS ITEMS

-Specific trade concerns back to top
+Specific trade concerns

 Over 30 specific trade issues (including information statements) were raised at this meeting.
 Concerns over avian influenza, foot and mouth disease restrictions and BSE (“mad cow disease”) accounted for most of these concerns along with the following three items:

 Wood packing.
 Some members, notably Australia and the EU, are proposing to deviate from the International Plant Protection Convention’s standard for wood pallets, for example by requiring that the bark be removed from the wood used to make the pallets.
 Because wood packing is used extensively in trade, a number of countries object to any deviations from the international standard, noting the serious difficulties this could create for trade in all kinds of products.
 The US estimated that some $40bn of trade with the EU alone could be disrupted.

 Ochratoxin A. Germany set maximum levels for ochratoxin A, a mycotoxin contaminant, in coffee a year ago, prompting complaints from coffee exporting countries such as Colombia, Papua New Guinea, Nicaragua, Brazil, Cuba, India, Guatemala, Mexico, Ecuador, Bolivia, Dominican Republic, El Salvador, Costa Rica and Peru.